Teresa Gallagher, Sixth Grade

 Emily Seeger, Sixth Grade Language Arts

-Ms. Seeger joined the Saint Ambrose junior high staff in 2016.
-She received her Bachelor of Arts degree in English from the University of Wisconsin-Madison, and is currently working on her Master of Arts in Teaching at Hamline University.
+Mrs. Seeger joined the Saint Ambrose junior high staff in 2016.
+She received her Bachelor of Arts degree in English from the University of Wisconsin-Madison, and is completed her Master of Arts in Teaching at Hamline University.
 Before coming to Saint Ambrose, Ms. Seeger worked at Holy Family Academy in Saint Louis Park as the school’s librarian/study skills/technology teacher.
 She also performed a year of service at Cretin-Derham Hall working with the school’s campus ministry.

 When she’s not teaching, Ms. Seeger enjoys being active and spending time outdoors.
 She also enjoys cooking, reading and spending time with friends and family.
 She loves to read, and hopes to encourage that same love of reading in her students by acting as a resource to help them find books that really excite them.